 The Irish folk rock band Rend Collective gives us a raucous arrangement of “Ding Dong Merrily on High,” retaining some of the archaicisms in the original lyrics but rewriting verse 3.
 A competing team at One Way UK’s 2017 Puppet and Creative Ministry Festival in Rugby, Warwickshire, used this song as the basis of a super-entertaining puppet performance!
 This made me smile.

 You may be wondering, “Where’s all the choral music?!”
 While I do enjoy that genre, especially at Christmas, I’ve decided to exclude such songs in this list (1) to prevent it from becoming too unwieldy and (2) because I have to do a lot more searching and comparison to find the best recordings.
-I hope to release a choral Christmas playlist in December 2021.

 If you’re looking for Advent music, see “Advent: An Art & Theology Playlist.”
 For the Christmas playlist, click on the image below.